theCuratorCM/treasure-marketplace/README.md

 ## Contributing

-Create a new branch from main, and create a PR and tag `wyze` or `jcheese1` and we will review!
+Fork the repo, create a PR and tag `wyze` or `jcheese1` and we will review!

 We will have roadmaps/todos on the Projects tab, but feel free to create issues!